rotty3000/rotty3000.github.io/_posts/blog/2014-11-16-booting-up.md

 I've been wanting to setup a personal blog for a while.
 It'll probably be of little use to most people but I'm in need of a place to do brain dumps mostly for the purpose of ranting and otherwise working through thoughts which plague me.

-I might jump from science to software engineering, neither of which I know much about, though both intrigue and interest me greatly.
+I might jump from software engineering to science, neither of which I know much about, though both intrigue and interest me greatly.

 Anyhow, That's all for now.